luiseeisfeld/LuiseEisfeld.github.io/_pages/about.md

 I am a [Ph.D.
 Candidate in Economics](https://www.tse-fr.eu/people/luise-eisfeld) at the [Toulouse School of Economics](https://www.tse-fr.eu).
 I am on the academic Job Market in 2022/2023.

-Research interests:
+*Research interests:*
 * Primary: Empirical Industrial Organization; Economics of Digitization
 * Secondary: Applied Microeconomics; Competition Policy

-In my research, I try to understand how digitization affects competition between firms, and ultimately market outcomes and welfare.
+In my research, I broad try to understand how digitization affects competition between firms, and ultimately market outcomes and welfare.

 Methodologically, I use both reduced-form techniques and structural econometric models of firm and consumer behavior.
-My most recent papers study entry and market dynamics in software industries, and the functioning of online marketplaces.
+My most recent [papers](https://luiseeisfeld.github.io/research/) study entry and market dynamics in software industries, and the functioning of online marketplaces.
 Both papers use novel, web-scraped datasets.

 In Spring 2022, I was visiting the [Technology and Policy Research Initiative (TPRI)](https://sites.bu.edu/tpri/) at [Boston University](https://www.bu.edu).